ddobric/neocortexapi/source/MySEProject/README.md

 brain does when processing sensory input.
 SDRs form the foundation for all processing stages in HTM, including spatial pooling and temporal memory, providing a biologically plausible and computationally robust framework for learning and prediction.

+### Spatial Pooler (SP):
+The Spatial Pooler is a fundamental component of Hierarchical Temporal Memory (HTM) systems, transforming raw input data into Sparse Distributed Representations (SDRs).
+Its primary function is to encode the input while ensuring key properties such as sparsity and similarity preservation.
+Sparsity ensures that only a small percentage of bits in the SDR are active, which improves computational efficiency and reduces noise sensitivity.
+Similarity preservation means that inputs with similar patterns produce SDRs with overlapping active bits, enabling the system to recognize related patterns effectively.
+The Spatial Pooler achieves this through competition among columns of cells, where each column competes to represent specific input features, guided by synaptic connections that adapt over time.
+This adaptation allows the Spatial Pooler to learn the statistical structure of the input space, making it robust to noise and capable of generalizing from limited data.
+As a result, the Spatial Pooler provides the foundation for further processing, such as temporal learning and classification, in HTM systems.